All Episodes

 They're afraid of wielding power and doing anything to advance what they think is right.

-Um, but he said it was he he wrote a piece about two fictional towns called Belmont and Fishtown.
+But he wrote a piece about two fictional towns called Belmont and Fishtown.

-But the the real thesis here, or the point that I'm getting at, is that he said that the problem with you know, people certain hold a certain traditional values is not that they don't practice what they preach, it's that they don't preach what they practice.
+But the real thesis here, or the point that I'm getting at, is that he said that the problem with people who hold a certain traditional values is not that they don't practice what they preach.

-They privately believe all these things and practice them, but they don't have the I don't know, the fortitude, the constitution, the confidence of their own beliefs to go out into the world and say, how I live is the right way to live, demonstrably so.
+They privately believe all these things and practice them, but they don't have the, I don't know, the fortitude, the constitution, the confidence of their own beliefs to go out into the world and say, how I live is the right way to live, demonstrably so.

-Instead, they say live and let live, this is how I want to live.
+Instead, they say, live and let live.

 They're very private.

-And there's nothing wrong with being private in certain situations, but they seem to uh be afraid of advocating for their own positions and lifestyles, even though they privately think they're right.
+And there's nothing wrong with being private in certain situations, but they seem to be afraid of advocating for their own positions and lifestyles, even though they privately think they're right.

-And to my mind, and I think to a growing number of younger folks on the right, there is the question of well, if we think we're correct, if we really think that how we live or what we believe is right, then why wouldn't we fight for it with the same fervor that much of the left fights for their priors and their positions?
+And to my mind, and I think to a growing number of younger folks on the right, there is the question of, well, if we think we're correct, if we really think that how we live or what we believe is right, then why wouldn't we fight for it with the same fervor that much of the left fights for their priors and their positions?

-Uh, I think so to some extent.
+I think so to some extent.

-But of course it's replaced.
+But of course, it's replaced.

-Um, but that's that's a worry I do have.
+But that's a worry I do have.

-But again, I think that there is uh an appreciation for the shifting tides a little more now because we see the left really fighting for what it believes in.
+But again, I think that there is an appreciation for the shifting tides a little more now because we see the left really fighting for what it believes in.

 And again, like you said, I admire that.

-To say, I'm right, you should believe what I believe.
+You should believe what I believe.

 Because that's sure as hell how the left operates.

-And they won't be happy until every institution, every professor, every campus, every and this is outside of even just education, until everything looks like how they want it to look.
+And they won't be happy until every institution, every professor, every campus, every, and this is outside of even just education, until everything looks like how they want it to look.

-They're not, they don't want these religious universities to operate religiously.
+They don't want these religious universities to operate religiously.

-And I I hope we can manifest that.
+And I hope we can manifest that.

 I don't know.